WMSEED/WMSEED.GITHUB.IO/README.md

 Copyright (c) 2016 AYCHDeveloper

-Licensed under the MIT license (see MIT-LICENSE file)
+Licensed under the AGPL and MIT license (see MIT-LICENSE file)